deanilvincent/deanilvincent.github.io/_posts/2018-06-23-publish-and-host-asp-net-core-app-on-windows-services-using-self-contained-application-for-windows.md

 ### 5.0 Publishing the project

-5.1 Open the command line or powershell and target your project location.
+5.1 Open the command line or powershell and located your project path.
 Similar to the image below:
 <img src="https://user-images.githubusercontent.com/10904957/41809723-ebdc796a-7724-11e8-9ee0-1e35013e13c1.PNG" />